 This is particularly important if you’re the ‘getting up often at night’ type and you’re somewhere with poor or no sanitation.
 Just try it at home first – this isn’t the kind of experimenting you want to do surrounded by interested parties.

 I have several friends who have one of these and they seem happy with them.
 I’ve never used one, preferring instead to wear a loose sarong and follow other women into the fields.
-I wouldn’t recommend my approach for beginners though – it does take some weeks to learn to squat elegantly and practically.
+I wouldn’t recommend my approach for beginners though – it does take some time to learn to squat elegantly and practically – and safely.